Invite friends and family to read the obituary and add memories.

 Son, brother, uncle, Marine, Firefighter, husband, father and friend.

-Melvin was a gentle breeze in the storm of life.
+Dad was a gentle breeze in the storm of life.
 He could always find something good in life even when times were bad.
 He once said when someone passed away he looked forward to attending the funeral service.
 While he always grieved for the family that lost a loved one, it also felt like a reunion since he got to be spend time with his family and friends.
-That’s what we’re doing here today, reuniting with loved ones with a common bond of the loss of a loved one.

 His childhood memories brought warmth and comfort to him during difficult times.
 He often spoke of his mother, father and sisters, whom each in their own individual way, would go on to help shape him into the man he would become.

-We hope he left a lasting impression on those he loved because he loved all of you deeply.
-Thank you for sharing your lives with Melvin, it meant so much to him.
+We feel he left a lasting impression on those he loved because he loved all of them so deeply.
+Thank you for sharing your lives with dad, it meant so much to him.

 This site is protected by reCAPTCHA and the